makerdao/mips/MIP10/mip10.md

 MIP10c9 subproposals must use the template located at **[MIP10c9-Subproposal-Template.md](MIP10c9-Subproposal-Template.md)**.

-1. A community member or other 3rd party publishes the [MIP10c9-Subproposal-Template.md](MIP10c9-Subproposal-Template.md) in the Oracle section of the Maker Forum.
+1. A community member or other 3rd party publishes the [MIP10c9-Subproposal-Template](MIP10c9-Subproposal-Template.md) in the Oracle section of the Maker Forum and submits a PR to the MIPs Github repo.
 Typically this will be the 3rd party with a desire to consume the requested Oracle's data.
 An Oracle Team may also submit such a proposal on behalf of the interested party.

 2. At this point the proposal is in limbo until one or more Oracle Teams commits to doing the work required to submit [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) and continue the Whitelist Oracle Access process.